aminradbord/Convex-Optimization-Assignment/README.md

 # Convex-Asignment
-Solution of Some Convex problems by Matlab code
+Solution of Some Convex Optimization problems by Matlab code